Webinar: Why logical layers matter, and how to use them -Watch now

 Users of these dashboards should be able to click into a particular metric and see underlying report data, easily share findings and visualizations, and quickly export what they need for their own reports and presentations to leadership.

-Once your data is piped into a data warehouse, getting started with Mode is simple.
-Explore your connected database with SQL queries, use advanced logic with Liquid, and create visualizations for dashboards and reporting.
+Mode lets you connect all your current data sources, easily add new integrations, and see context for how underlying data changes throughout the evolution of your analytics setup.
+Once your data is piped into a data warehouse, you can explore your connected database with SQL queries, use advanced logic with Liquid, and create visualizations for KPI dashboards and reporting.

 To share KPI dashboards safely, you'll want to make sure that they have the necessary permissions.
 After all, not everybody in the organization should be accessing all of the data available.